1. LEAGUE MANAGEMENT - JUNIOR LEAGUE

 If a club is fielding a short side in the afternoon session, a player who has already played in the morning session may stand in but is ranked bottom in the singles and the results will not count.

 28. SESSION MANAGEMENT

 Winning a match will result in 2 match points being awarded to the winners and 0 for the losers.
 A drawn match will result in 1 point for each team.
 In addition the number of games and aces (points) won will be counted.

 29. SESSION MANAGEMENT

-Individual medals will be awarded to members of the winning divisional teams after session 4.
-Certificates will be awarded to team members of divisional winners in sessions 1 to 3.
+Conventionally (unless changed by the Management Committee) Individual medals will be awarded to members of the winning divisional teams after session 4.

 30. SESSION MANAGEMENT

-Extra medals will be made available to winning teams to be purchased by those clubs at the cost negotiated by the League.
+Extra medals can be made available to winning teams to be purchased by those clubs at the cost negotiated by the League.